 ABOUT WEC INDIA

-WEC India (formerly known as World Energy Council – Indian Member Committee) is a country member of World Energy Council (WEC), a global and inclusive body (estd.1923 with close to 100 country members) for thought leadership and tangible engagement in the pursuit of sustainable supply and use of energy.
-WEC engagements cover all aspects of the entire energy spectrum from conventional to renewable.
+WEC India (formerly known as World Energy Council – Indian Member Committee) is a country member of World Energy Council (WEC), a global and inclusive body (estd.1923) to promote sustainable supply and use of energy.
+WEC engagements cover wide ranging aspects of the global energy sector.
 WEC India is one of the earliest country members of World Energy Council, having joined the Council in 1924.

 WEC India functions under the patronage of Ministry of Power and with the support of Ministries in the energy sector and leading organisations in the sector.
 Leading energy sector organizations, Institutions and eminent energy professionals in the country are its members.